dylantirandaz/ML4Solar/README.md

 #### Prerequisites

 - A Google account to access Google Colab.
-- Ensure your Raspberry Pi is collecting and saving data to `solar_data.csv`.
+- Ensure your Raspberry Pi is collecting and saving data to `solar_panel_data.csv`.

 #### Steps